ONSdigital/sdc-int-rh-service/docker/README.md

 ## Example commands to run everything locally

-If not using the RH Cucumber local profile, point at the emulator using environment variables:
+If not using the RH Cucumber local profile, point at the emulator using environment variables (which are probably best added to your ~/.bashrc file):

     export PUBSUB_EMULATOR_HOST="localhost:9808"
     export PUBSUB_EMULATOR_USE="true"